digital-work-lab/literature-review-seminar/slides/02-steps.md

 ## Exercise: Review a search strategy

 Imagine you serve as a reviewer for a conference.
-You review a paper on algorithmic decision making, along with Table 2.
+You review a paper on algorithmic decision-making, along with Table 2.

 - Evaluate the proposed search strategy critically, taking into account the building-block approach.
 - Make a recommendation to accept, revise, or reject.